 Throw Pin Curls into a Plain Design Giving an Extra Something.

-Get yourself the retro chic style and wow the world.
-Her blonde hair is the perfect final detail to complete this look.
-Another thing that contributes to this eclectic look is the makeup.
-It's beautiful, and even though it's not what you'd call retro chic like her hair, it matches to perfection.
-Her full dark lips give a sort of gothic style, which is perfect to balance the very feminine hair.
+Get retro chic and wow the world.
+Her fair hair is the perfect final detail to complete the ensemble.
+Another thing contributing to this eclectic look is the makeup.
+It's beautiful, and even though it's not what you'd call retro chic like her remarkable hair, it matches to perfection.
+Her mysterious full dark lips give a hint of gothic style, which is perfect to balance the very feminine coiffure.
 Her very striking, long and dark eyebrows are also key as they add a modern vibe.

 And let's not forget the other aspects of her eyes.
-The sparkly eyeshadow is an excellent complement to the look in general and makes you stare back.
+The sparkly eyeshadow is an excellent complement to the overall effect and makes you stare back.
 Don't overlook another factor, her nails.
 Those pointed, long dark nails are an ideal addition to the wide-ranging look, giving it a touch of edginess.
-We have to admit that the main attraction of the picture is the amazing hairstyle.
+We have to admit the main attraction of the picture is the amazing bouffant.
 Everything else is important too, but only to bring it all together.
-The method of making this style stand out was mixing it with different looks, vibes, and eras.
-By combining the retro chic hair, modern and gothic makeup and edgy nails the overall look was well executed.
+Mixing different charming effects, vibes, and eras produces a contemporary but paradoxically nostalgic finish.
+By combining the retro chic hair, modern and gothic makeup and edgy nails the overall product is well executed.

-Needing the confidence to carry, wear this at a plethora of occasions, from important dinners to official functions.
-The right makeup can draw attention to your eyes as your fringe ends right at the brows.
+The second example needs a splash of confidence to carry but wearable at a plethora of occasions, from important dinners to uptight official functions.
+The right, carefully chosen, makeup can draw attention to your eyes as the fringe ends abruptly at the brows.
 A pair of falsies, mascara, and deep, well-blended eyeshadow would do wonders.
-Team up with light-winged eyeliner, berry lipstick, a string of pearls, and you're raring to go.
-This style would look flattering on duskier skin tones and round or heart-shaped faces.
+Team up light-winged eyeliner, berry lipstick, a string of pearls, and you're raring to go.
+Would flatter duskier skin tones and round or heart-shaped faces.
 Since the hairstyle is voluminous, her face looks sharper and she's rejuvenated a little.
 This may have been invented in the 1920s, but it's so beautiful, consider it timeless.

-Part on your Chosen side, and comb gel to the roots, especially up front, where you need most volume.
+Part on your chosen side, and comb stiff gel to the roots, especially up front where you need most volume.
 Start at the front, closest to your forehead.
-Using your preferred curler, curl your bangs away from your face to increase volume.
-The curls you're looking to produce will start small and round, sausage-shaped.
-Some of us have hair that holds, curl and it stays curled, straighten it and you've got pin straight hair all day.
+Using your preferred wand curler, curl bangs away from your face to increase the perception of body.
+The curls you're trying to produce will start small and round, sausage-shaped.
+Some of us are blessed with natural hold, curl and it stays curled, straighten it and you've got pin straight locks all day.
 If you're in that boat, leave each curl while you work at the rest, starting at the front and moving back.

 Pin Curl Clips.

-If you're like the rest of us, pin curl clips will be your best friend in the battle against slowly-straightening hair.
+If you're like the rest of us, pin curl clips will be your bestest friend forever in the battle against watching your efforts slowly-straightening.
 Curling the back is tricky, assuming you don't have a roommate to lend a hand.
 A flat iron will get those pieces at the back into cute little curls.
 Once you've curled everything, we recommend waiting for twenty to thirty minutes.
-Then use the flat iron once again to smooth out your new curls, remember you're not straightening, you're controlling the curls, so turn it when you get to the ends to keep some bounce.
-With the help of a little hair spray, you should be camera-ready.
+Then use the flat iron once again to smooth out your proud new curls, remember you're not straightening, you're controlling the curls, so turn it when you get to the ends to keep some bouncy vitality.
+Enlist the help of a waft of spray and you're camera-ready.

 But wait!
-Don't forget to add thick, ruby red or crimson lipstick and three shades of eyeshadow.
+Don't forget to include thick, ruby red or crimson lipstick and three shades of eyeshadow.
 Generally a blue or gray will leave you the most Marilyn-esque.
-To offset the vibrancy of your hair, you may want to make your eyebrows thick, though not out-of-control-thick, and brown.
+To offset any unfamiliar vibrancy, make those eyebrows thick, though not out-of-control-thick, and brown.
 Once you're done, you should be ready for a night out on the town.
-But stay away from any Kennedy's!
+But give any Kennedy's a wide berth.!

-The pixie cut, if done without the client's face shape in mind, can sometimes be too blunt so the concern may be that it may not suit.
-With feathered ends it's a little softer, the length at the back and the wispiness of the bangs suits square and round faces by complimenting any angular jaws or wideness of the face.
-Pixie cuts work well with triangular and oval shaped faces.
+The familiar pixie cut, if done without the client's face shape foremost in mind, can sometimes be too blunt so the concern may be it may not suit.
+Feathered ends produce softer finishes, the length at the rear and the wispiness of the fringe suits square and round faces by complimenting, not concealing, any angular jaws or wideness of the face.
+Pixies can also compliment triangular and oval shaped faces.

-The cute blonde color creates a feeling and look of lightness that's perfect for different skin tones.
-Easy to maintain, this doesn't need much styling product or many salon visits.
-The pixie style haircut is soft and feminine looking.
+The cute champagne color creates a feeling and luster of lightness, perfect for different skin tones.
+Easy to maintain and doesn't need much product or many salon visits, pixies are inherently soft and feminine.

 Hot Styled, Back Faded Undercut.

-This look is ideal for showing off your cute accessories and embellished tops.
-It's perfect for showing off your biggest or brightest pair of earrings.
-Wear with emphasized lips, or completely natural, made for showing off your best features.
-This fashion is ultra-efficient, due to the length.
-You save money by using less shampoo, conditioner, and other products, in addition to saving time on drying and styling.
-If you love trendy but don't like spending an obscene amount of time on your hair this could be yours.
+Ideal for showing off those cute accessories and embellished tops, perfect for exposing your biggest or brightest pair of sparkling earrings without an ounce of shame.
+Wear emphasized lips, or completely natural, made for showing off those finest features, ultra-efficient fashion.
+Due to the limited length, you save money by using less shampoo, conditioner, and other costly products, in addition to saving time on drying and styling.
+If you love trendy but don't like spending an obscene amount of time in front of the mirror this could be ideal.

-This style begins with a great cut.
-If it's your first time going short it could be a great idea to visit a stylist that specializes in short hair.
-If you've got a regular stylist, they should be familiar enough with your hair to get the look you desire.
-Once you have the cut learn how to style it.
+The foundation of a great style is a great base cut.
+First time going short?
+Visit a stylist who specializes in short hair.
+If you've got a regular stylist, they should be familiar enough with those annoying growth patterns to get the finish you desire.
+Once you have the cut grasp how to style it.
 It's a simple process: start from damp hair.
-Put wax into the palm of your hand, (to begin with don't use too much.
-It is easy to add more), rub your palms together to spread the wax, then use your hands to distribute (using your paddle brush or comb to make sure the wax application is even).
+Put wax into your palm, (to begin with don't use too much.
+It's easier to add more), rub your palms together to spread the wax, then distribute (using a paddle brush or comb to make sure the wax application is even).

-Begin combing from the back of the top of the head and working your way to the front, combing in the direction you want (front to back).
-Begin directional blow drying using your paddle brush, working on small sections.
+Begin combing from the back of the top of the head and working forewards, combing in the direction you want (front to back).
+Begin directional blow drying using a paddle brush, working on convienient small sections.
 Once dried and in the position you want, use the finishing spray to keep it in place, use the comb to capture and control any fly-aways.
 You need: Wax, comb, paddle brush, finishing spray, and blow dryer.

 Loose Waves and Highlights.

-Some think that shortness limits styling possibilities, this concern is justifiable with some cuts like this and this.
-On the contrary, though many styles are fun to work with because of the length, creating volume and texture is much easier and faster to achieve.
+Some think shortness limits styling possibilities, this concern is justifiable with some cuts like this and this.
+On the contrary, though many styles are fun to work on because of the length, creating volume and texture is much easier and faster to achieve.

-This short brown look with a blonde high and low lights has both volume and height.
-All it takes is a volumizing product (mousse, leave-in conditioner or spray will do).
-Try a little bit of teasing near the roots and sectioning.
+This Trimmed brown number takes full advantage of golden high and darker low lights enhancing both body and height.
+All it takes is an effective volumizing product (mousse, leave-in conditioner or spray).
+Try a dash of strategic teasing near the roots and sectioning.
 Voila!
-No limp and flat hair here, just stylish hair with flair that screams sexy!
-The style is intended to keep the sides and back shorter than on top.
-By making the top of the hair have volume, you add definition and height.
-Or try a boyish crop but still retain your femininity.
+No limp and flat flyaways here, just a stylish flair screaming sexy!
+The form is intended to keep the sides and back shorter than on top.
+By giving the crown volume, you add definition and height.
+Or try a boyish crop but still retain all important femininity.

-Show your Feminine Rock Star Side with this Edgy Pixie Chop with Ruffled Bangs.
+Expose that Feminine Rock Star Side.
+Edgy Pixie Chop and Ruffled Fringe.

-This boyish crop can still show your feminine side with classy bangs draped over the forehead.
-Bring out the inner rock star in you with an edgy pixie cut with ruffled bangs and dark hue.
-Though this look is bold, when styled the right way it'll be a hit in school or the workplace.
+This engaging boyish crop can still show your feminine side with classy fringe draped over the forehead. reveal your inner rock star with an edgy pixie cut and ruffled bangs and dark hue.
+Quite bold but when styled the right way it'll be a hit in school or the workplace.

-The bangs give this haircut a feminine touch.
-Leaving the bangs to air dry will give a softer look.
+The fringe enriches the feminine touch, leaving it to air-dry will give a fascinating softer finish.
 On the other hand, using wax to set or texturizer will provide a rocker chic look.
-Overall this design is easy to play with and with the right products and accessories, it could give a different aura.
-Another idea is short hair with flicked back sides and fringe or bangs with volume on top.
+Overall this design is easy to modify and using the right products and accessories, it could give a totally different aura.
+Another idea is short hair with flicked back, sides, and fringe and volume on top.
 After this is a modern take on an 80's classic.